I came out in the audience warm up and says, is there any liberal here?

 I don't believe in censorship.

-I don't believe in censorship because um it's uh it's destructive, it's disruptive to the fabric of the country.
+I don't believe in censorship because it's destructive.

-People think there's too much violence on television, you should turn their TV sets off and read a book.
+You should turn your TV sets off and read a book.

-Last two people, that's right.
+Last two people.

 That is absolutely right.

-And I want to expand so not to impugn anybody else of that tape.
+Not to impugn anybody else to that tape.

 Watch this.